-Evening: After dinner we will return to the classroom for the third and final lecture on the topic: "How American Exceptionalism Happened."
-This final session will focus on United States foreign policy in the twenty-first century and learn how American exceptionalism applies in recent United States foreign policy.
+Evening: After dinner we will return to the classroom for another stimulating lecture on the topic: "The Genetic Revolution".
+The lecture will discuss recent events in the genetic revolution, the Human Genome Project, genetic illnesses, genomic medicine, genetics and race, and forensic DNA.
 There will be ample time for questions after the lecture.
 With a snack in hand, join fellow Road scholars in the Main Lounge for conversation, table games, or the news of the day.

 Breakfast: Enjoy a hearty country breakfast served buffet style in the East House Dining Room.

 Lunch: Enjoy a buffet lunch in the East House Dining Room.

 Breakfast: A hearty country breakfast will be served buffet style in the East House Dining Room.